yogeshsalve/WORKED_ON_TALEND_STUDIO/readme.md

 ## Projects Overview

 - **Project 01 - Data Generator Job**: Generates sample data using tRowGenerator and logs output with tLogRow.

+- **Project 02 - UPLOAD CSV TO DATABASE**: Upload a csv file into database.
+- **Project 03 - UPLOAD MULTIPLE CSV FILES AT ONCE IN DB**: Upload multiple csv files into database at once.
 - **[Other project names and brief descriptions here]**

 Feel free to explore any project folder for detailed information, Talend job files, and screenshots.